MyArtGallery

 The Geography of Perth's Abstract Art Galleries: Clusters and Precincts

-Perth's central business district itself hosts the second major concentration, with six galleries listed within or immediately adjacent to the CBD: Art Collective WA, ART LEASE by KAMILĖ GALLERY, KAMILĖ GALLERY, Kolbusz Space, MOORE CONTEMPORARY, and Peter Kendall Art Gallery.
-This clustering reflects the traditional orientation of gallery activity toward the city centre, where rental costs, foot traffic, and institutional proximity (nearby museums and cultural venues) create operational advantages.
-The CBD galleries tend to span a manageable geographic radius; an ambitious visitor could feasibly visit five or six within a few hours, particularly if concentrating on adjacent precincts like West Perth and West Leederville.
+The CBD itself is the second major concentration, with six galleries listed inside or nearby: Art Collective WA, ART LEASE by KAMILĖ GALLERY, KAMILĖ GALLERY, Kolbusz Space, MOORE CONTEMPORARY, and Peter Kendall Art Gallery.
+The city centre has always been where galleries cluster, partly because of better foot traffic and proximity to museums and other cultural spots, even though rents run higher.
+The CBD galleries are fairly tightly packed together.
+You could realistically visit five or six across a few hours, especially if you take in nearby West Perth and West Leederville at the same time.

 What Makes Abstract Art Collecting Distinctive in Perth